 The PCB will report the types and amounts of the components used on your design

-Advanced uses for a
+Advanced Uses for a Bill of Materials

 Up to this point we have been talking about the basics of the .
 There are also some more advanced features that we should mention as well.
 PCB ’s can be organized by elements other than the comments, and they can also be used to display some advance design data.
 Here are some examples: